There is that gut feeling you have. You want to trust it, but then again, it could just be the Italian you had for lunch, right?

 Before we go any further, we must take a look at the logic.
 Logic is different from intuition and sometimes even counteracts it.
 While logic has concrete facts and experience behind it to conclude, it isn’t always accurate either.
 The funny thing is that most people expect more from intuition, grounded only in perception, rather than logic.

 There is intuition and then there is wishful thinking and projection.
-It is important to know the differences between the three because you can easily confuse one with the other.
+It is important to know the differences between them because you can easily confuse one with the other.

 Projection is when you allow your thoughts and ideas to manifest into a situation that typically wouldn’t exist.
 For instance, you have gone on multiple job interviews to no avail.
 So, you are preparing for another and already assume it won’t work out.
 You go through the motions but have a certain amount of negativity.
 You interview with a certain amount of negativity in your tone.
 You don’t get the job.
 In that sense, you have created a self-fulfilling prophecy with projection.